 Likewise, these claims generally do not develop organically based on the details of a particular plan, but rather are often advanced as prepackaged, one-size-fits-all challenges.
-Lawyers frequently find a plan sponsor to sue, advertise for current or former employees willing to serve as plaintiffs, and pursue the litigation, often with minimal communication with their clients during the process.
-A suit challenging Anthem's 401(k) plan is typical: The named plaintiffs had no preexisting concerns about their plan and sued their employer solely in response to advertisements from class counsel.
+Lawyers frequently find a plan sponsor to sue, advertise for employees willing to serve as plaintiffs, and pursue the litigation, often with minimal communication with their clients during the process.
+A suit challenging Anthem's 401(k) plan is typical: The named plaintiffs had no preexisting concerns about their plan and sued their employer solely in response to advertisements from class counsel on Facebook.
 See Depo.
 Tr.
 50:8-23, Bell v.
 ATH Holding Co.
 LLC, No. 1:15-cv-02062-TWP-MPB (S.D.
-Ind.), ECF No. 123-1; id., ECF No. 123-4, at 16:25-17:22 (employee became a plaintiff after "read[ing] an advertisement ... on Facebook" and had not previously "been dissatisfied with the Anthem 401(k) plan").
+Ind.), ECF No. 123-1; id., ECF No. 123-4, at 16:25-17:22.

 This tactic is being carried out by a handful of firms.
-Just five firms were responsible for the vast majority of 401(k) litigation in 2020, and almost half of recent lawsuits were filed by Plaintiffs' counsel in this suit, Capozzi Adler.
-See Ilana Polyak, 401(k) Lawsuits on the Rise as Participants Target Fees, Conflicts of Interest and Data Privacy, Benefits Pro (Jan.
-21, 2021), <https://bit.ly/3oPGIP2>; see also Fee Suits Flood Courts.
-Not surprisingly, then, while plans vary widely based on the particular employer and the needs of its employees, the complaints are highly similar-and often "copy-cat complaints."
+Just five firms were responsible for the vast majority of 401(k) litigation in 2020, and almost half of recent lawsuits were filed by Plaintiffs' counsel here, Capozzi Adler.
+Not surprisingly, then, while plans vary widely, the complaints are highly similar-and often "copy-cat complaints."
 Excessive Fee Litigation 10.
-A challenge to the University of Miami's retirement plan, for example, was "a literal copy-and paste," with its

-"allegations, right down to the typos ... lifted directly from complaints in other cases about other plans offered by other universities, without regard for how (or even if) they relate" to the University of Miami's plan.
+A challenge to the University of Miami's retirement plan, for example, was "a literal copy-and paste," with its "allegations, right down to the typos ... lifted directly from complaints in other cases about other plans offered by other universities, without regard for how (or even if) they relate" to the University of Miami's plan.
 See Mot. to Dismiss 1, Santiago v.
 Univ. of Miami, No. 1:20-cv-21784-DPG (S.D.
 Fla.), ECF No. 16.